Psalms 91 · Psalms · Updated April 25, 2026

 Summary

-Psalm 91, known as "Dwelling in the Secret Place," is a passage that highlights the protection and refuge offered by God to those who trust in Him.
-The psalm opens with a promise of safety for those who dwell in the "secret place of the most High" and abide under God's shadow (91:1).
+Psalm 91, known as "Dwelling in the Secret Place," describes the protection and refuge offered by God to those who trust in Him.
+It begins with a promise of safety for those who dwell in the "secret place of the most High" and abide under God's shadow (91:1).
 The speaker declares the LORD as their refuge and fortress, expressing trust in God (91:2).
-This sets the stage for a series of assurances about divine protection and care.
+This introduction leads to a series of assurances about divine protection and care.

 As the psalm progresses, it describes the protection God provides against various dangers.
-It promises deliverance from traps and deadly diseases (91:3), and likens God's protection to being covered with feathers and shielded by His truth (91:4).
-The faithful are assured they will not fear the terrors of night or the arrows by day (91:5), nor the pestilence or destruction (91:6).
+It promises deliverance from traps and deadly diseases (91:3), likening God's protection to being covered with feathers and shielded by His truth (91:4).
+The faithful will not fear the terrors of night or the arrows by day (91:5), nor the pestilence or destruction (91:6).
 Even if thousands fall around them, they will remain unharmed (91:7).
 God commands His angels to guard them in all their ways, ensuring they do not stumble (91:11-12).
-The psalmist speaks of triumph over dangerous creatures like lions and serpents (91:13).
+The psalmist describes triumph over dangerous creatures like lions and serpents (91:13).

 Chiastic structure